WHAT IS MEDIATION?

 - You make decisions and create solutions that make the most sense for you and your family.
 A judge will not be making those decisions for you.

 - You are able to set your own pace.
-The mediation process can move at whatever speed the parties choose.
+The mediation process can move at whatever speed you and your spouse choose.

-- You can be more creative in finding solutions than that which would be available through the court.
+- You can be creative in finding solutions that would not be available through court.